PLAN A VISIT

 You will find information here on addiction, intervention, and recovery.
 Click on the dropdown tabs.
 We’ve also produced some videos designed to give you information and hope!

-For any questions, or if you are ready to move forward with a compassionate and effective intervention for your loved one, call Dr. Terry Ellis directly at (225) 405-0797.
+For any questions, or if you are ready to move forward with a compassionate and effective intervention for your loved one, check out the resources below and get in touch with a counselor.

 *Addicted individuals refer to people who have a substance use disorder related to alcohol, opioids, methamphetamines, benzodiazepines (Xanax, Ativan, Klonipin, etc.), inhalants.
 It also refers to people with process addictions to eating, gambling, sex, work, or any compulsive behavior that interferes with their lives and relationships.